braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/inapp_messages.md

 ## Receiving in-app message data

-To receive in-app message data in your Flutter app, `BrazePlugin` supports 2 methods for receiving in-app message data.
+To receive in-app message data in your Flutter app, `BrazePlugin` supports two methods for receiving in-app message data.
 The first method uses a data callback and the second method uses [Streams](https://dart.dev/tutorials/language/streams) (Preferred).

 The `BrazeInAppMessage` object supports a subset of fields available in the native model objects, including `uri`, `message`, `header`, `buttons`, `extras`, and more.